 SPOT

-An observation deck from which Hakodate City and its surrounding area can be overlooked.
-A view created by the unique topography, surrounded by the sea on both sides, especially a night view sparkling in the crisp air, can be fully enjoyed.
-The wind is strong, so even outside of winter, cold weather measures should be thorough.
-There are also a restaurant on the 2nd floor and a tea lounge, etc., on the 3rd floor, so the superb view can be enjoyed along with food and drinks.
+An observatory offering a panoramic view of Hakodate City and its suburbs.
+You can fully enjoy the view created by the unique topography, surrounded by the sea on both sides, especially the night view that sparkles in the crisp air.
+The wind is strong, so be sure to dress warmly even outside of winter.
+There is a restaurant on the second floor and a tea lounge on the third floor, allowing you to enjoy the spectacular view with food and drinks.

-The building has a 4-story structure, and on the 1st floor are the ropeway's summit station and waiting lobby, on the 2nd floor are a restaurant and event hall, on the 3rd floor are a tea lounge, etc., and the top floor is the rooftop observation deck.
-The convenience of being 3 minutes by ropeway from the ground is also a welcome point.
-In addition, a mountain climbing bus starting from in front of JR Hakodate Station is also operated.
-Passage on the mountain road for vehicles is possible from mid-April to early November.
-During that period, private cars and rental cars have traffic restrictions during night view time.
+The building has a four-story structure, with the ropeway's summit station and waiting lobby on the first floor, a restaurant and event hall on the second floor, a tea lounge on the third floor, and the rooftop observation deck on the top floor.
+The convenience of a 3-minute ropeway ride from the ground is also a plus.
+In addition, a mountain bus service departs from in front of JR Hakodate Station.
+The mountain road for vehicles is open from mid-April to early November.
+During this period, private cars and rental cars are subject to traffic restrictions during the night view hours.

-After the end of the war, Mount Hakodate, which had been a fortified zone, began to be opened to the public for the first time in approximately 50 years, and in 1953 (Showa 28), an observation deck was established on the summit, and in 1958 (Showa 33), a ropeway connecting the foot of the mountain and the summit commenced operation.
-In 1988 (Showa 63), a new gondola with a 125-person capacity was introduced, and in the autumn of 2015 (Heisei 27), ahead of the opening of the Hokkaido Shinkansen, the observation deck was renovated, making it possible to enjoy the view even more comfortably.
+After the war, Mount Hakodate, which had been a fortress zone, was opened to the public for the first time in about 50 years.
+An observatory was established on the summit in 1953 (Showa 28), and a ropeway connecting the base and the summit opened in 1958 (Showa 33).
+In 1988 (Showa 63), new 125-passenger gondolas were introduced, and in the autumn of 2015 (Heisei 27), ahead of the opening of the Hokkaido Shinkansen, the observatory was renovated, making it even more comfortable to enjoy the view.

 Business Hours